How do I Find a Good Engineer?

 Very few engineers do this kind of work on a regular basis and universally they don’t know how to practice the subject.
 Wood frame construction, let alone seismic retrofitting, is not even on the curriculum at many universities such as UC Berkeley.

-Most engineers don’t do the needed research and are rarely familiar with empirical evidence showing how and why houses are damaged, lab tests done in government and private research laboratories, or have taken the time to study old building codes or the science behind existing retrofit guidelines.
-The information is there, it is just that very few engineers have the time or desire to study the subject.
-One of the purposes of this website is to provide information on this subject both to engineers and contractors.
+When interviewing engineers make sure are familiar with empirical evidence showing how and why houses are damaged, lab tests done in government and private research laboratories, or have taken the time to study old building codes or the science behind existing retrofit guidelines.
+The information is hard to find but for someone interested it is there to be found.
+Unfortunately very few engineers have the time or desire to study the subject.

 There are some exceptional engineers and recently we received a few sets of plans from an engineer who not only understood engineering principles, but she also has a good sense of cost-effectiveness.
 This however is an exception rather than a rule and one must be very careful when hiring an engineer or a contractor for the reasons described below.

 - The purple arrow points at a steel strap that has zero earthquake resistance.
 This hardware is not recommended in any seismic retrofit guideline.

 - The blue green arrow also points at a bolt that bolts the bottom of a post to a small block of cement.
 This is not required in new construction for houses built directly on top of an earthquake fault or any of the retrofit guidelines.